 Nunca Mas Hermanos explores the injustices that the Mexican people have endured in recent history, from the 90,000 people who were killed during the Civil War to the over 32,000 people who have disappeared since 2006.

-Two years later she left to Nigeria to realize EKO, a documentary about italian people who go to Africa searching a job, presented in Locarno 70.
-In 2017 she maked NUNCA MAS HERMANOS (RIFF) about tragic situation of Mexico and she won the national prize FuoriRotta to realize a documentary about last European tribe: the Sami.
-Since 2013 she has started her collaboration with web site, newspaper and journal like Messaggero Veneto, Verifica Incerta (editor Visioni Italiane), Redazione Italia.
+Two years later, she left for Nigeria to realize EKO, a documentary about Italian people who go to Africa searching for a job – this was later presented in Locarno 70.
+In 2017 she created NUNCA MAS HERMANOS, a documentary about the tragic situation in Mexico.
+She won the national prize, FuoriRotta, to realize a documentary about the last European tribe: Sami.
+Since 2013 she started collaborating with web sites, newspapers and journals like Messaggero Veneto, Verifica Incerta (editor Visioni Italiane), and Redazione Italia.

 April 2015.
 During the International Journalism Festival of Perugia, the periodista, Anabel Hernandez, told the upsetting and senseless episode of Ayotzinapa: In the night of 26 September 42, normalistas disappeared mysteriously.
 The Mexican government said that Narcos were the culprits, but in reality the military kidnapped the boys.
 Two years later, we gathered information, witnesses, sources and documents to define a switchboard of the situation.

 However, we encountered difficulties as there were those who were afraid to confess or preferred silence.
 Amidst this complicated background, many journalists and activists around the world try to fight the imposed silence from Mexican federal democracy.
 A struggle against idolatry that includes thousands of people like the Syrian and Middle Eastern conflicts, although the Mexican struggle rarely appears in international media.